reactjs/react.dev/src/content/reference/react/cache.md

 In this example, `MinimalWeatherCard` and `AnimatedWeatherCard` are not leveraging the same cache and so `fetchTemperature` is double invoked with the same argument `"Los Angeles"`.

-This is because each call to `cache` creates a new memoizing function that uses a different cache for look-up.
+This is because each call to `cache` creates a new memoized function that uses a different cache for look-up.
 For `AnimatedWeatherCard` and `MinimalWeatherCard` to use the same cache, `getTemperature` should be defined in a mutually accessible scope, like moving the definition to `temperature.js`.

 In addition, `AnimatedWeatherCard` is calling `cache` in its component render.
-This means that each time `AnimatedWeatherCard` is rendered, a new memoizing function is created so there will never be an opportunity for cache-sharing.
+This means that each time `AnimatedWeatherCard` is rendered, a new memoized function is created so there will never be an opportunity for cache-sharing.

 </Pitfall>